-In an era of online consumption and big box stores, supporting small businesses in your community – can benefit the environment greatly.
-The Environmental Protection Agency (EPA,) reports industrial pollution is responsible for almost 50% of the pollution present in the United States.
+In an era of online consumption and big box stores, supporting small businesses in your community can benefit the environment greatly.
+The Environmental Protection Agency (EPA) reports that industrial pollution is responsible for almost 50% of the pollution present in the United States.
 Shopping locally reduces processing, packaging and transportation waste – leading to less pollution.

 Shopping local supports your community.

 People’s purchasing power directly correlates to the community environment.
-When we support our local businesses; it creates jobs, increases local goods and services, as well as brings the community together.
-Locally owned businesses aid in building strong communities in areas such as; sustaining town centers, linking neighbors through economic and social relationships – along with contributing to local causes.
+When we support our local businesses, it creates jobs, increases local goods and services, and brings the community together.
+Locally owned businesses aid in building strong communities by linking neighbors together through economic and social relationships and helping to sustain town centers – along with contributing to local causes.

 This is what shopping local looks like:

-- Local shops produce a net annual return to the community of 326 dollars per square foot – as big box store produce a net annual deficit of 468 dollar per square foot.
+- Local shops produce a net annual return to the community of $326 per square foot.
+Big box stores produce a net annual deficit of $468 per square foot.

 - Local eateries return nearly 79% of revenues to the community – compared to just over 30% for chain restaurants.